DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_edi/FAQ.md

 By design, data refresh doesn't copy passwords for connections.
 When opening the connection, user will receive a 'Encryption error occured with exception'. <br>
 If the connection is to be used in this environment, update the details (for example different paths for UAT) and update the password.

+### Data refresh - Document attachments
+Inbound files and Outbound files from a data refresh do not have any document handling attachments.

 ### Module FAQ
 The module specific FAQ can be found below. <br>